If you wind up your charity, it no longer exists and must stop all operations.

 To find your incorporating regulator, see our list of regulators that may affect charities.

 Many registered charities’ governing documents have a ‘winding up clause’ (also called a ‘dissolution clause’) that says that you must give any ‘surplus assets’ to another charity with similar purposes.
-The governing documents may set out a procedure for choosing this charity.

-Apart from the requirements of your incorporating regulator and governing document, there may be other legal requirements you need to meet before, during and after you wind up.
-For example, if your charity has paid employees, you must comply with all legal requirements towards employees when you wind up.
+For example, if your charity has paid employees you must comply with all legal requirements towards them when you wind up.

-You also need to tell members, volunteers, employees, clients, donors and maybe the local community and the public.
+You also need to tell members, volunteers, employees, clients and donors – as well as potentially the local community and the public – that your charity is winding up.

-In some cases, the ACNC has the power to revoke your charity’s registration without you applying (for example, if your charity has a trustee in bankruptcy, a liquidator, or a person appointed or authorised under an Australian law to manage the charity because it is insolvent).
+One example might be if your charity has a trustee in bankruptcy, a liquidator, or a person appointed or authorised under an Australian law to manage the charity because it is insolvent.

 Effect of winding up your charity